govuk-one-login/govuk-one-login-frontend/packages/frontend-ui/components/spinner/README.md

 Configurations to the alpha-app have also been made to ensure these script files work accordingly however this should not affect any users wanting to use the spinner component from the frontend-ui package.

-## Routes
+## Manual Testing

-The way testing is done for visual purposes of the components within the frontend-ui package is through the alpha-app.

-The routes are set with Express and it is important to note, this route setting is important within the user's application to ensure the spinner works effectively.
+The nunjucks files in this folder are to allow manual testing in the alpha-app, most users of the spinner component will only need the CSS and script files.

+There is a `/spinner` page in the alpha-app that will display the spinner component.

+An endpoint has been created in the alpha-app at `/api` that will return a pending result for a specified number of requests before returning a success response.

 ```js
 let counter = 0;